pip-services/pip-services-docs/content/en/node/commons/validate/only_one_exists_rule.md

 The OnlyOneExistsRule allows you to check that only one property of a list of properties exists in an object.

 ### Constructors
-Creates a new validation rule and sets its values
+Creates a new validation rule and sets its values.

 > `public` constructor(...properties: string[])

-- **properties**: string[] - a list of property names where at only one property must exist
+- **properties**: string[] - list of property names where only one property must exist

 ### Instance methods